Lucky Stripe™ Lomandra hystrix ‘LMV200’

 Description: Lucky Stripe™ Lomandra is one of the only ultra-tough no fuss strappy leaf variegated plants with such mass planting appeal.
 From Cairns to Melbourne to Perth, Lucky Stripe™ Lomandra has ultra clean foliage, even in humid climates.
 Blemishes and spots usually greatly affect variegated strappy leaf plants, but Lucky Stripe™ Lomandra is an exception, generally remaining spot free.

 Years ago Silver Streak™ Dianella became popular due to its white and green foliage, but the plant did not perform long term in most Australian conditions.
 Now a similar colour contrast can be achieved with a super reliable long lived plant.
-Lucky Stripe™ Lomandra does not produce viable seed, so it will stay where it is planted.
+Lucky Stripe™ Lomandra rarely, if ever, produces viable seed, so it will stay where it is planted.
 Grows well in dry and wet soils.

 Size: 80cm-1m high x 90cm wide.